India's March merchandise exports rises by over 60% YoY

-New Delhi, April 15 (IANS) Base effect, along with healthy demand conditions abroad, pushed India's merchandise exports higher by 60.29 per cent on a year on year basis in March 2021, official data showed on Thursday.
+New Delhi: Base effect, along with healthy demand conditions abroad, pushed India's merchandise exports higher by 60.29 per cent on a year on year basis in March 2021, official data showed on Thursday.

 The country's merchandise exports during the month under review increased to $34.45 billion as compared to $21.49 billion in March 2020.